MicrosoftDocs/fabric-docs/docs/real-time-analytics/power-bi-data-connector.md

     A list of KQL Databases that you have access to appears in the **OneLake data hub** window.

-1. Select a KQL database to use as a data source, and then select **Connect**.
+1. Select a KQL database to use as a data source in Power BI, and then select **Connect**.

     :::image type="content" source="media/power-bi-data-connector/one-lake-data-hub.png" alt-text="Screenshot of OneLake data hub showing a list of KQL Database available for connection in Power BI Desktop.":::